Deep exclusive electroproduction of $\pi^0$ at high $Q^2$ in the quark valence regime

 Neutral pions were reconstructed by selecting 2 photons in the calorimeter above 500~MeV each, in coincidence with the detection of a scattered electron in the HRS.
 The HRS-calorimeter coincidence-time resolution was about 1~ns.
 The total contribution from accidental coincidences was below 2\% and was subtracted from the experimental yield.
 The $\pi^0$ sample was cleanly identified by selecting events around the invariant mass $m_{\gamma\gamma}=\sqrt{(q_1+q_2)^2}$.
-The exclusivity of the reaction was ensured by reconstructing the missing-mass squared $M_X^2$ of the $H(e,e'\gamma \gamma)X$ reaction (Fig.~\ref{FigExclusivity}).
+The exclusivity of the reaction was ensured by reconstructing the missing-mass squared $M_X^2$ of the $H(e,e'\gamma \gamma)X$ reaction (see figure in the supplemental material \cite{SMref2}).

 The acceptance and resolution of the experiment were computed by a Monte-Carlo simulation based on the {\sc Geant4} software~\cite{Agostinelli:2003}.
-The simulation and cross section extraction includes the real and virtual radiative effects, based on calculations by Vanderhaeghen \textit{et al.}~\cite{Vanderhaeghen:2000ws}.
+The simulation and cross section extraction includes the real and virtual radiative effects, based on calculations of~\cite{Vanderhaeghen:2000ws}, see also Supplemental Material \cite{SMref3}.

-During most of the experiment, the first quadrupole of the HRS was not fully functional and had to be operated at a reduced current.
-Effects on the spectrometer acceptance were taken into account for each kinematic setting and period by applying the same multi-dimensional cut~\cite{RFunction} to both the experimental and simulated data.

 Data were binned into 12 $\phi$ bins by 5 $t'$ bins.
 The different structure functions appearing in the $\pi^0$ electroproduction cross section were extracted by exploiting their specific $\phi$ dependencies, minimizing the $\chi^2$ between the number of experimental and simulated events: